saltyrtc/saltyrtc-meta/Protocol.md

 * Set the *your_cookie* field to the cookie the other client has used in the nonce of its previous message(s).
-* A responder MUST set the *tasks* field to a list/an array of SaltyRTC task protocol names (as strings) the responder offers to utilise.
+* A responder MUST set the *tasks* field to a list/an array of SaltyRTC task protocol names the responder offers to utilise.
 * An initiator MUST include the *task* field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.